 Taft, 2004: 68; translation his.

-In the Great Entrance we along with the heavenly hosts are proceeding toward the communion with Christ in his sacrifice.
 What does it mean to commune with Christ in His sacrifice, so that we may become “illuminated [and]… become [children] of the light and the day,” as the prayer says?

 What, then, does it mean to sacrifice—to offer ourselves to God in sacrifice, as we join Christ on the altar of the Eucharist?